5 Competitor’s Analysis Framework for Effective Analysis

 • While making the business plan for the next quarter/ year

-• While calculating your strengths, weaknesses, opportunities, and risks
+• While assessing your strengths, weaknesses, opportunities, and risk

 Want to create a SWOT Analysis for your Business?